 Over the last decade, we’ve seen a lot of changes in digital advertising.

-In the early days, advertisers purchased “guaranteed inventory buys” directly from a small selection of publishers, relying on publishers to manage who should see an ad and how often they should see an ad.
+In the early days, advertisers purchased “guaranteed inventory buys” directly from a few publishers, relying on publishers to manage who should see an ad and how often they should see it.
 The publisher was fully responsible for delivering effective campaign performance.

 As digital advertising evolved, programmatic buying in real-time auctions gave advertisers more hands-on management for their ad campaigns.

 Now advertisers can decide which audiences to target, whether through open-exchange purchases running across any publisher on the web or private marketplace purchases running with specific publishers, like AdThrive!

 For example, a fashion brand might focus advertising on consumers who added cozy joggers (so 2021!) to their cart but never checked out.

 Or, a company that sells cleaning supplies might show ads to consumers who purchased their product in the last three months (which these days could be a massive group of people!) using third-party data from grocery store transactions.

 When third-party cookies disappear, many of these functions advertisers depend on will not be possible in the same way.